 3:00 p.m.
 Tea and snacks at Just Add Honey

-Hop back onto the Beltline heading north toward Ponce City Market to Just Add Honey, a tea shop and market located just off of the trail behind Ladybird Grove & Mess Hall.
+Hop back onto the Eastside trail heading north toward Ponce City Market to Just Add Honey, a tea shop and market located behind Ladybird Grove and Mess Hall.
 Order a pot of tea and nibble on a pastry or cookie.
 Just Add Honey offers 40 tea blends, ranging from Chinese pu’erh to green and chamomile teas.
-The original shop is located inside Sweet Auburn Curb Market on Edgewood Avenue.

 10:30 p.m.
 Catch an improv comedy show at Dad’s Garage

 Located in an old church on Ezzard Street near Staplehouse, Dad’s Garage is a non-profit theatre company featuring original plays and improv comedy shows from local actors, comedians, and playwrights.
 Late night shows usually begin around 10:30 p.m.